 READ THESE INSTRUCTIONS NOW!

 - SUBMITTING WORK: ALL work must be submitted via this website so that it is sent to the assigned evaluators.
-You must submit all 5 weeks at once by selecting "Student Services" and "Submit Work"- If you did not save your syllabus and it is no longer available, you must use the current one.
-Students with disabilities will receive an automatic modified grading scale but may also contact us for additional accommodations.
-All students must earn a "C" or better for credit and will have only TWO attempts at submitting - so do your best!
+DO NOT MAIL WORK.
+You must submit all weeks at once by selecting "Submit Work" and choosing the appropriate department- If you did not save your syllabus and it is no longer available, you must use the current one.
+Students with disabilities will receive an automatic modified grading scale but may also contact STUDENT SERVICES for additional accommodations and/or modifications.
+All students must earn a "C-" or better for credit and will have only THREE attempts at submitting - so do your best!

-- IMPORTANT: Check your syllabus to see if a final exam is required.
-All components of your course, including your final exam must be completed by the end of the 8th week from the time of your registration.
-YOU WILL NOT BE REMINDED NOR RECEIVE EXTRA TIME – your class will close after the allotted 8 weeks and you will not be issued a credit.
-If you have a medical emergency preventing you from completing your class, contact us online or by phone - go to "Homework Help" for the number.
+- IMPORTANT: All components of your course must be completed by the end of the 10th week from the time of your registration.
+YOU WILL NOT BE REMINDED; your class will close after the allotted 10 weeks and you will not be issued a credit.
+If you have a medical or family emergency preventing you from completing your class, contact STUDENT SERVICES online.